aspose-cells/Aspose.Cells-Doc-md/english/java/showcases/html5-spreadsheet-editor-by-aspose-cells-for-java/spreadsheet-editor-developer-guide/spreadsheet-editor-working-with-rows-and-columns/_index.md

 - [Insert a Cell](#SpreadsheetEditor-WorkingwithRowsandColumns-InsertaCell)
   - WorksheetView.addCellShiftRight
   - WorksheetView.addCellShiftDown

 ### **Add a Row**
 To add a new row:

 1. Click on a cell where you want to add a row.
-1. Switch to **Format tab**.
+2. Switch to **the Format tab**.
-1. Click **Add Row above** to add a row above the selected cell.
+3. Click **Add Row above** to add a row above the selected cell.
-1. Click **Add Row below** to add a row below the selected cell.
+4. Click **Add Row below** to add a row below the selected cell.

 The editor will add a new row at the selected location.